maximelamure/rest.li/docs/testsuite_overview.md

 * Add test for record with lowercase name
 * Add test for tunneled query params
 * Add test that includes unicode (non-ascii) characters on wire
-* Extend spec to include server-side testing
+* Extend spec to include cross-language server testing

 ### Gaps in example Java Tests
 * Enrich manual assertions for wire protocol and schema tests
 * Fill in the gaps listed in the Base Resource Method Tests table

+### Future Work
+* Expand reference implementations of spec to different languages, such as mobile.

 Troubleshooting
 ------------------